 - Carefully slice spaghetti squash in half lengthwise.
 Scrape out seeds with a spoon.
 Drizzle both halves with 1 tablespoon of the olive oil, then season with salt, pepper, and garlic powder.

-- Using a fork, pull spaghetti squash flesh into loose "noodles", being careful to keep the outer skin intact (this will be your bowl).
+- Using a fork, pull spaghetti squash flesh into loose "noodles", keeping the outer skin intact (if you'd like to use the squash as a bowl).

 - Meanwhile, in a saute pan over medium heat, add 1 tablespoon of olive oil.
+Add onions and bell pepper, cooking until they begin to brown around the edges (about 3-4 minutes).
 Crumble chorizo into pan.
-Add diced bell pepper and onions.
-Saute until meat and is browned and cooked through, and vegetables are tender.
+Cook for another 4 to 5 minutes, or until chorizo is browned and cooked through.

 - Spoon half of chorizo mixture onto each spaghetti squash bowl.
-Sprinkle with mozzarella cheese and enjoy.
+Top with mozzarella cheese.

-- Optionally, place spaghetti squash under your oven broiler for 2-3 minutes or until cheese has melted and browned slightly.
+- Optionally, place spaghetti squash under the oven broiler for about 2-3 minutes, or until cheese has melted and browned slightly.

 Equipment Recommendations